lcvriend/flatbread/README.md

   </tbody>
 </table>

-Add percentages to your pivot tables:
+Flatbread let's you calculate the percentages from within a specified level of your data.
+You can transform the data or add the percentages into your pivot table:

 ```Python
 df.pipe(fb.percs.add, level=1)